yashiro32/Introduction-to-Reinforcement-Learning/README.md

 # Introduction to Reinforcement Learning

 ### Blackjack
-There are 2 algorithm: Monte Carlo and Sarsa(?); the files are mc.py and sarsa_lambda.py.
+There are 2 algorithm: Monte Carlo and Sarsa; the files are mc.py and sarsa_lambda.py.
 To train either one of them over 100000 episode for example run the following command

 python mc.py 100000
 or